Frequently Asked Questions

 All Laird Academy classes are held on the school campus.
 No driving required.

-Rising Stars Students (TK and Kindergarten) meet once a week for 45 minutes.
+Rising Stars Students meet once a week for 45 minutes.
 Visit your school enrollment page to see view the detailed schedule (days and times)

-Academy Students (1st through 5th grade) meet twice a week for 45 minutes each session.
+Academy Students meet twice a week for 45 minutes each session.
 Visit your school enrollment page to see view the detailed schedule (days and times)

 -